Please excuse our Website – New Site Under Development!

-- Enhance the quality of life of carers and their families
+Enhance the quality of life of carers and their families

-- Empower carers to maximise their rights and entitlements
+Empower carers to maximise their rights and entitlements

-- Raise public awareness of carers and their needs
+Raise public awareness of carers and their needs

-- Raise awareness of the value of carers and their contribution to society
+Raise awareness of the value of carers and their contribution to society

-- To become a recognised centre of excellence
+To become a recognised centre of excellence

 Carers provide ongoing support to a relative, friend or neighbour who, due to ill health, long term condition or disability cannot manage without their help.
-Carers can be any age or sex, from all backgrounds and communities.
+Carers can be any age or gender, from all backgrounds and communities.